* Doctor describes how he tried to save shot model

 By Mike Hutchings

-PRETORIA, March 6 (Reuters) - One of the first people on the scene after Oscar Pistorius shot girlfriend Reeva Steenkamp told a court on Thursday he feared the South African Olympic and Paralympic star, who is on trial for murder, might kill himself with the same gun.
+PRETORIA, March 6 (Reuters) - One of the first people on the scene after Oscar Pistorius shot girlfriend Reeva Steenkamp told a court on Thursday he feared the Olympic and Paralympic star, now on trial for murder, might kill himself with the same gun.

-Testifying on the fourth day of Pistorius’ trial, neighbour Johan Stipp said he entered the athlete’s home last year a few minutes after hearing screams and shots to find the distraught sprinter kneeling over the lifeless body of a woman.
+Testifying on the fourth day of the trial, neighbour Johan Stipp said he entered the athlete’s home, minutes after hearing screams and shots, to find the distraught South African sprinter kneeling over the lifeless body of a woman.

 She died after being hit by three rounds, including one to the head, out of four fired by Pistorius through the locked door of an upstairs toilet.
-He denies murder, arguing that it was a tragic mistake and that he mistook her for an intruder on Valentine’s Day last year.
+He denies murder, arguing that he made a tragic mistake after mistaking her for an intruder on Valentine’s Day last year.

 As Stipp checked Steenkamp for signs of life, Pistorius was begging him to save her life, Stipp told the court.

 “Oscar was crying all the time.
 He prayed to God: ‘Please let her live, she must not die,’” he said.

 At one point when Pistorius left Steenkamp, Stipp and housing complex manager Johan Stander to go upstairs, Stipp thought the athlete might be about to kill himself.

 “I noticed that Oscar was going upstairs and I asked Mr. Stander if he knew where the gun was because it was obvious that Oscar was emotionally very, very upset,” he said.